 8. McAllister Park

 McAllister was our go-to park while we were in San Antonio.
-We enjoyed walking the trails and I loved taking portraits for clients there amongst the trees.
-Also, a great place to get popsicles and ice cream in the summer.
+There are walking trails in the park and it’s also a great place to get popsicles and ice cream in the summer.

 9. The Alamo